What is Leveraged Lease?

-- ABC Inc. is requiring a piece of new equipment for the US $ 1 million for 2 years for research purposes.
-Since ABC Inc. needs the equipment for a relatively short period of time buying it would not be the right decision for the company.
+- ABC Inc. requires a piece of new equipment for the US $ 1 million for 2 years for research purposes.
+Since ABC Inc. needs the equipment for a relatively short period of time, buying it would not be the right decision for the company.
 Hence, the company decided to take the equipment on lease.

 - XYZ Inc. is considering to buy similar equipment and ready to lease it out to the ABC Inc. post-acquisition.
 However, XYZ Inc. has the only US $ 200,000 in hand and thus wishes to finance the balance of US $ 800,000 from the financial institution @ 7% interest rate.

 - This is a transaction of leveraged lease wherein XYZ Inc. is the lessor who has part-financed the equipment from the lender (financial institution) on a non-recourse basis to lease it out to ABC Inc (the lessee).

 - In turn, ABC Inc. (the lessee) will pay the lease rentals to the escrow account maintained with the financial institution.
 The financial institution, after adjusting the principle and interest due on loan, remits the excess receivable to XYZ Inc. (the lessor).

 Accounting Standard Codification 840 (ASC 840) deals with accounting for capital leases in the United States.
 According to ASC 840, a lease is considered a leveraged lease, if:

 The lease agreement satisfies any of the following:

 - There will be transfers ownership of the asset at the end of lease term